 Only around one in 10 people in Switzerland said that they felt an attachment to their employer, while the vast majority reported doing their job exactly “by the book” and within working hours.
 What's more, one in 10 said that they have "quiet quitted" or mentally resigned from their work.

-However, this engagement problem is not reflected in the number of people seeking a fresh start.
-Just one in five in Switzerland said they were actively looking for a new job, though 48 percent said it “would be a good time” to look for new employment.
+However, this engagement problem is not reflected in the number of people getting ready for job interviews elsewhere.
+Just one in five in Switzerland said they were actively looking for a new job, though 48 percent said it “would be a good time” to start preparing cover letters.

 In addition, just 54 percent of Swiss workers said that they were satisfied with their employment, the 11th highest rate in Europe but still far behind the front runners Finland (83 percent), Denmark (77 percent), Iceland (76 percent) and the Netherlands (71 percent).
 However, while still relatively high in comparison to most European nations, job satisfaction rates in Switzerland have fallen by 5 percentage points compared to last year.